carine-h/carine-h.github.io/posts/blog_5.md

 Seeing that battleground states receive the biggest spending, I wanted to check if there was any correlation with swing states using the measure I computed in blog 1.
 What I found is that there is a slight negative correlation between a state's "swinginess" and its level of campaign ad spending.
 I found this odd - shouldn't swing states, like battleground states, be the target of major campaigning?
 Are swing and battleground synonymous?
 It turns out that campaigns are spending the bulk of their TV budget on lesser-swing states.
 This could mean a couple things.
 Given the fact that swing is calculated retrospectively, perhaps campaigns are just choosing the wrong states as battelground targets.
 Another possibility could be that campaigns are unsure about what states will swing and by how much, so they stay safe and place their bets with less volatile states.

+#### Main Points
+- TV ad spending has gone up dramatically over time
+- Races without an presidential incumbent see relatively more spending
+  - This could be due to the fact that both campaigns are fighting for votes without the incumbent advantage in the way
+- Ad spending is concentrated in projected battleground states
+- Looking restrospectively at swing states, there is a negative correlation between ad spending and the magnitude of swing
+  - This could either be due to campaigns playing it safe *or* incorrectly projecting battleground states

 ## Incumbency and Ads
 Last week I spent some time talking about incumbency and its impact on electoral outcomes.
 Incumbency is seen as a major advantage in elections and is a successful predictor of popular vote outcomes.
 Given these realities, I wondered if incumbency (specifically party incumbency) would impact ad spending *and* ad content.